David17c/Dfetch/README.md

 `~/.config/Dfetch/Dfetch.conf`

 ```
-// Lines starting with `//` are comments, they are ignored by Dfetch.
+// Lines starting with `//` are comments and are ignored by Dfetch.
-// In the modules section you can change what info is displayed and in what order.
+// In the modules section, you can change which information is displayed and in what order.

-// 'emptyline' module can be used to get an empty line in between modules
+// The 'emptyline' module can be used to insert an empty line between modules.
 modules {
 	userinfo
 	os